astrolabsoftware/fink-website-rubin/content/news/2025-07-22-xmatch/index.md

 cardimage: xmatch.jpg
 ---

-We are pleased to announce a new service that crossmatches any catalog of sources against all Fink-processed alert data at scale
+We are pleased to announce a new service that crossmatches any catalog of sources against all Fink-processed alert data at scale.
 <!--more-->

 ## Rationale